jazwiecki/neo4j-cve/README.md

 ## Python Setup

-Create a virtual environment and run `pip install -r code/requirements.txt`.
+There are two different Python environments used in this project. `code/requirements.txt` is used by the Neo4j container to load the NVD data to Neo4j, but doesn't include the Python Neo4j driver, because it is not needed by `nvd_loader.py`.
+To work with the Neo4j database locally using Python and the official Neo4j Python package, create a virtual environment and run `pip install -r requirements.txt`.

 ## Python Usage